KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![[Output from query showing more meaningful values for contribution calculation](images/analytics-lab-1-step-4-substep-4.png)

-    We can see that Friday provides a significant contribution compared to the other weekdays, however, **Saturday**, **Sunday** and **Monday** are actually providing the highest levels of contribution across the whole week.
-Now let's try and breakout the data across different dimensions to get some more insight.
+    We can see that Monday provides a significant contribution compared to the other weekdays, however, **Saturday**, **Sunday** and **Friday** are actually providing the highest levels of contribution across the whole week.
+Now let's try to drill down and breakout the data across different dimensions to get some more insight.

 ## STEP 5 - Breaking Data Out By Specific Genre

 Let's expand our focus and consider the types of movies that customers are watching each day.
-To do this, we can use the **SQL CASE** feature (which is similar to the IF() function in Excel) in conjunction with a count for each genre of movie as follows:
+To do this, we can use the **SQL CASE** feature (which is similar to the IF() function in Excel) in conjunction with a count for each genre of movie as follows and examine the ratio of people streaming each genre on each day:

 For each genre where we know how many movies of that type were watched, we include the following code: